cody1213/twism/README.md

 	$('#worldmap').twism("destroy");

 The create and setCountry commands take options and all take a callback.
-(Note: the map loads asynchronously so the callback for the create command runs when the code is complete, not when the map loads.)

 An example with a method, option, and callback: